Mooix/Efficient-Storage-of-Vehicle-Locations-for-Vehicle-Hiring-Applications/README.md

-# Efficient Storage of Vehicle-Locations for Vehicle-Hiring Applications
+# Efficient Storage of Vehicle Locations for Vehicle Hiring Applications
 This repository contains an implementation of a data structure for efficient storage of vehicle locations, which can be used in vehicle hiring applications.
 The implementation is written in Java.

 ## Background